Healthy Homes Assessment Kilbirnie

 Kilbirnie Moisture Ingress & Drainage

-Making sure your rental property is protected from moisture isn’t just about what’s inside the building it is also about the outside.
-You must ensure there is somewhere for surface, rain as well as groundwater to move and also stop it from getting into the building.
-When it is damp and moisture, it’s typically those things that you aren’t aware of that could become a major issue that can cause damages to your investment and affecting the tenant’s health.
+Keeping your rental property safe from water damage isn’t only about the inside; you have to make sure there is somewhere to allow surface, rain or ground water, and stop it from coming into the building.
+When it concerns damp and moisture it’s frequently the concerns you don’t notice that could become a major issue that can cause damages to your investment and harming the tenant’s well-being.

-Rental properties need to be equipped with efficient drainage to remove the stormwater and surface waters, and ground water, including the proper outfall or runoff.
-Making sure the water has a proper place to go, and also that it doesn’t sit beneath buildings is a vital aspect of maintaining your property’s dry.
+Rental properties require to be equipped with efficient drainage for the removal of floodwaters, surface water and groundwater, with an appropriate runoff or outfall.
+Making sure the water has a proper place to go, and it can’t linger underneath the structures is a crucial aspect of keeping your property dry.

-The ground-moisture barrier generally an insulating sheet of polythene laid over the ground to prevent any moisture that is present in the ground from accumulating into the home.
-It also helps to prevent from causing damage to the flooring insulation.
+A ground moisture barrier is usually a sheet of polythene that is placed over the ground to prevent any moisture that is present in the ground from rising into the structure.
+It also helps in preventing moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection